-Murph Henderson joined the staff of the Center's theatre program after serving as Director of New Play Development at Philadelphia’s Arden Theatre Company.
-Prior to working at the Arden, she spent nearly a decade with The Library of America, a nonprofit book publisher in Manhattan.
+Murph Henderson joined the Center's staff after serving as director of new play development at Philadelphia’s Arden Theatre Company.
+Prior to working at the Arden, she spent nearly a decade with the Library of America, a nonprofit book publisher in Manhattan.
 Murph’s work history also includes years as an Equity actor and as a freelance book reviewer.
 A Chicago-area native, she holds an MFA in writing from Sarah Lawrence and a bachelor’s in theater from Northwestern.

-Laura Koloski is the Senior Specialist for the heritage program and has been since 2002.
+Laura Koloski is a Senior Program Specialist in Exhibitions & Public Interpretation.
 Prior to joining the Center, she worked as a museum educator for historic sites and local history museums.
 Koloski is co-editor, with Bill Adair and Benjamin Filene, of Letting Go?
 Sharing Historical Authority in a User-Generated World, published by the Center in fall 2011.
 She holds a BA in American history from Villanova University and an MA in public history from Northeastern University.

-Jacque Liu is the Senior Program Associate for the heritage and theatre programs at the Center.
+Jacque Liu is the Senior Program Associate for Pew Fellowships.
 He has a visual arts background and is very active in the art community through exhibitions of his own work as well as various artist collaborations.
 He previously served as a visual arts professor at Drexel University and the University of Delaware.
 He graduated from Cranbrook Academy of Art and received a Fulbright Scholarship to study in Berlin, Germany.

 Ellen Maher is the Meeting and Event Planner for The Pew Center for Arts & Heritage.
 She joined the Center as a full-time staff member in 2007.
 After graduating from Moore College of Art with a BA in illustration and printmaking, she promptly ended up in the food business where she combined her love of creativity and the visual arts, working the back of the house: testing recipes, planning menus, and as a party cook for restaurants and catering companies.
-She has coordinated panels and worked as a program assistant for Pew Fellowships in the Arts and the Philadelphia Exhibitions Initiative.
+She has coordinated panels and worked as a program assistant for other discipline areas at the Center.

 Paula Marincola was appointed the first Executive Director of The Pew Center for Arts & Heritage in 2008.
 She also designed and has been the director of its exhibitions program since 1997.
 An art historian by training, she was previously an arts administrator, curator of contemporary art, and art critic for many years.
 A quote from Henry James—"It is art that makes life, makes interest, makes importance and I know of no substitute whatever for the force and beauty of its process"—serves to continually inspire and motivate her work.